fossasia/eventyay-tickets/doc/api/resources/talks.rst

 ===================================== ========================== =======================================================
-code                                  string                     A unique, alphanumeric identifier, also used in URLs speakers                              list                       A list of speaker objects, e.g. ``[{"name": "Jane", "code": "ABCDEF", "biography": ""}]`` title                                 string                     The submission's title submission_type                       string                     The submission type (e.g. "talk", "workshop") track                                 string                     The track this talk belongs to (e.g. "security", "design", or ``null``)
+code                                  string                     A unique, alphanumeric identifier, also used in URLs speakers                              list                       A list of speaker objects, e.g. ``[{"name": "Jane", "code": "ABCDEF", "biography": ""}]`` created                               string                     The time of submission creation as an ISO-8601 formatted datetime.
+Available if the requesting user has organiser permission. title                                 string                     The submission's title submission_type                       string                     The submission type (e.g. "talk", "workshop") track                                 string                     The track this talk belongs to (e.g. "security", "design", or ``null``)